jeanlouisboudart/kafka-vanilla-spring-boot-demo/README.md

 Once started you can access [swagger](http://localhost:8080/swagger-ui/index.html ) to publish / consume messages.

+You can also open the [Confluent Control Center](http://localhost:9021/) to explore the content of topics.

 ## Stopping the environment
 To stop the environment simply run the following command